docker/cli/docs/reference/commandline/config_ls.md

 ## Description

-Run this command on a manager node to list the configs in the swarm.
+Run this command on a manager node to list the configs in the Swarm.

 For detailed information about using configs, refer to [store configuration data using Docker Configs](https://docs.docker.com/engine/swarm/configs/).

 > **Note**
 >
-> This is a cluster management command, and must be executed on a swarm
+> This is a cluster management command, and must be executed on a Swarm
 > manager node.
 To learn about managers and workers, refer to the
 > [Swarm mode section](https://docs.docker.com/engine/swarm/) in the
 > documentation.